SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 the Talmud and asks, "What if the world was _literally_ like that?"

 As a science fiction novel, it's brilliant:
-- Uriel, the nerd sysadmin angel, trying to keep reality running,
+- Uriel, the nerd sysadmin angel, trying to keep reality running
-- Silicon Valley full of "big theonomy" companies trying to copyright the Names of G-d from kaballah used for spells,
+- Silicon Valley full of "big theonomy" companies trying to copyright the Names of G-d from kaballah used for spells
-- Unitarian Universalist underground cells doing _samizdat_ kaballah,
+- Unitarian Universalist underground cells doing _samizdat_ kaballah
-- a battle in which the Lubavitcher Rebbe turns the Statue of Liberty into a golem and rides it into battle saving the day,
+- a battle in which the Lubavitcher Rebbe turns the Statue of Liberty into a golem and rides it into battle saving the day
-- loads of puns involving Torah stories and whales (example: "Baleen Shem Tov"),
+- loads of puns involving Torah stories and whales (example: "Baleen Shem Tov")
-- trying to explain knock-knock jokes to an angel,
+- trying to explain knock-knock jokes to an angel
-- why Elisha Ben Abuyah is always referred to as "the other one" in the Talumd
+- why [Elisha Ben Abuyah](https://en.wikipedia.org/wiki/Elisha_ben_Abuyah) is always referred to as "the other one" in the Talumd

 &hellip; and a _lot_ of even crazier stuff.
 (Uriel says: PLEASE DO NOT BLOW UP MOUNTAINS.
 IT NEVER HELPS.)